Chairperson of the Board of Trustees

 President (Honorary)

 Shamir Shehab is a social and environmental justice advocate.
-He currently serves the BYEI as the Honorary President on a pro bono basis.
+He currently serves BYEI as Honorary President on a pro bono basis, providing strategic and advisory guidance to strengthen operations, scale impact, and shape the organization’s future growth.

 Shamir has more than 15 years of experience on teaching, research and practice in the intersection of climate change and international development.
 His involvement with community service and environmental activism at home and abroad inspired him to found the BYEI back in 2009.